If you are interested, yes, front desk jobs can pay pretty well. This article tells you all about such jobs and how much they pay.

 You will meet people every day and you are expected to be courteous, enthusiastic, and positive minded.

-A smile and friendly word will be required all the time.
+A smile and friendly personality will be required all the time.

 A good organization skill is required to work in a front desk job.